 - Keeping the Minister informed, on behalf of the Board, in accordance with the requirements under the Act.
 In addition, provide regular liaison through meetings or informal contact with the Minister to the extent agreed and required with the Minister.

-The role of Company Secretary is fulfilled by the General Manager, Finance Officer, and is responsible for carrying out the administrative and legislative requirements of the Board, including:
+The role of the Company Secretary is fulfilled by the Chief Legal Officer, who is appropriately qualified and is responsible for carrying out the administrative and legislative requirements of the Board, including:

-- Developing Board and Risk and Audit Committee agenda in conjunction with the CEO, for the approval of the Chair.
+- Managing Board processes, including developing Board and Committee agendas in consultation with the CEO, for the approval of the Chair.

-- Provision of timely and effective Board and Risk and Audit Committee papers.
+- Provision of timely and effective Board agendas and Board papers.

 - Carrying out the instructions of the Board.